 Hearings take place in the Tribunal's Court Rooms at 3rd and 4th Floor, Gate House, 1 Farringdon Street, London EC4M 7LG and usually commence at either 9.30 or 10am.
 Sitting days end at different times of day as dictated by the requirements of the case, but generally finish between 4 and 5 pm.

-The Solicitors Act 1974, Solicitors (Disciplinary Proceedings) Rules 2007 and Solicitors (Disciplinary Proceedings) Rules 2019 provide that substantive hearings will take place before a Division of the Tribunal consisting of two Solicitor Members (one of whom acts as Chairman) and one Lay Member.
+The Solicitors Act 1974, Solicitors (Disciplinary Proceedings) Rules 2007 and Solicitors (Disciplinary Proceedings) Rules 2019 provide that substantive hearings will take place before a Division of the Tribunal consisting of two Solicitor Members (one of whom acts as Chair) and one Lay Member.